srnagar/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/README.md

 synchronous `EventHubProducerClient` is created.
 If `buildAsyncProducer` is used, an asynchronous `EventHubProducerAsyncClient` is returned.

-Specifying `batchOptions.partitionId(String)` will send events to a specific partition, and not, will allow for automatic routing.
+Specifying `createBatchOptions.partitionId(String)` will send events to a specific partition, and not, will allow for automatic routing.
 In addition, specifying `partitionKey(String)` will tell Event Hubs service to hash the events and send them to the same partition.